mateors/lexer/README.md

-# lexer
+# Interpreter from scratch

-I truly wanted to understand how interpreters work and that included understanding how lexers and parsers work.
+I truly wanted to understand how interpreters work and that included understanding how `lexers` and `parsers` work.

 ## What is an interpreter?
 Interpreter: take source code and evaluate it.